The Out-of-Towners (1999 film)

-The Out-of-Towners is a 1999 American comedy film starring Steve Martin and Goldie Hawn.
+The Out-of-Towners is a 1999 American comedy film directed by Sam Weisman and starring Steve Martin and Goldie Hawn.
 It is a remake of the 1970 film of the same name written by Neil Simon and starring Jack Lemmon and Sandy Dennis.

+The Out-of-Towners was released by Paramount Pictures on April 2, 1999 in the United States.
+The film received negative reviews from critics and was a box office bomb, grossing $28 million against a $40 million budget.